-Consistent with the Department of Defense's American Indian and Alaska Native Policy, signed by Secretary of Defense William S. Cohen on October 20, 1998, and based on the State of New Mexico Indian Affairs Department and Historic Preservation Division's 2007 Native American Consultations List, Tribes/Pueblos that have indicated they have concerns within Doña Ana County have been contacted regarding the proposed project (Appendix D).
+Consistent with the Department of Defense's American Indian and Alaska Native Policy, signed by Secretary of Defense William S. Cohen on October 20, 1998, Tribes/Pueblos that have indicated they have concerns within Doña Ana County have been contacted regarding the proposed project (Appendix D).
 Responses were received from the Comanche and Fort Sill Apache Tribes, indicating that both tribes had no cultural or religious concerns with the project.
 To date, the USACE has received no tribal concerns regarding the study area.